indygreg/clanalyze/README.rst

 as follows:

 * Support for C++ access specifiers - Patch not yet submitted.
+* Support for token access - Patch not yet submitted.

 Until all the above changes are merged into Clang's source tree and released, you probably don't have them available on your machine.
 Fortunately, the